Fan translation: Influence

 The development of cultural industry, technological advances and the expansion of online platforms have led to a dynamic rise in fan translation.
 This has been followed by an increase in voluntary translation communities as well as in the variety of the content.
 The largest beneficiaries are the audience, readers and game players who are also fellow fans of various popular culture products, since they are given the chance to receive first-hand information from foreign cultures.
 The entertainment industry and other cultural industries also benefit because their products are given global exposure, with a consequence of cultural immersion and cultural assimilation.
 However, people also consider fan translation as a potential threat to professional translation.
 In fact, fan translation communities are built on the spirit of sharing, volunteering, a do-it-yourself attitude and most importantly, passion and enthusiasm for the same goal.
 Like a lot of specialization-based and art-based professions, rich experience and related knowledge are highly demanded in translation industry.
 Therefore, fan translation cannot be regarded as a threat.
 Instead, to some extent, it includes two significant senses: for fan translators, it means a period of valuable experience and a pack of adequate preparation no matter if they are willing to take their fun hobby into another level; for professional translators, it serves as a type of sources to be referred and consulted once they encounter similar situations.
 In addition, from the perspective of development of fan translation, the content is no longer limited within movies, video games and fan fictions.
 Various forms including educational courses, political speeches and critical news reports appear in recent years, which injects brand-new meaning to fan translation by extending its value from entertaining nature towards social significance.
 Just as Henry Jenkins states: "popular culture may be preparing the way for a more meaning public culture."
-As a newly emerging phenomena dependent on the progress of Internet-supported infrastructure, it surpasses its original focus on personal interest and makes itself visible in front of the entire society.
+As a newly emerging phenomenon dependent on the progress of Internet-supported infrastructure, it surpasses its original focus on personal interest and makes itself visible in front of the entire society.
 As a result, it has to be admitted that fan translation is somehow an inevitable trend.